Oakland, New Jersey: History

 The Van Allen House was built in 1748 and was a stop for George Washington and his troops in 1777.

 From the 1940s through the end of the 1960s a summer bungalow colony was developed in a valley in West Oakland on the Ramapo River.
 This was a refuge for a close-knit group of several score families from the summer heat of New York City and urban New Jersey.
 During the summer months, the New York, Susquehanna and Western Railroad provided service at a West Oakland passenger station.
 This colony was located on the road between Oakland and Pompton Lakes, near a training camp for boxers.
 In the early morning, a resident could see Joe Louis or Sugar Ray Robinson, among others, running past the summer homes.
+One of these resorts was called Pleasureland and had pools and slides, including a concert venue for bands.
+It was popular in the 1980's until August 4th 1985 when a bus tour from NYC came to celebrate Jamaican Independence day and there was a shootout.
+The resort was then incorporated into the Great Oak Park with trails for residents.

 One section of streets in the town are named after Native American tribes and Native American first names.
 Now considered politically incorrect, the borough had a wooden sign posted downtown that read "Once there was[sic] Indians all over this place" which had been donated by a resident who insisted on the wording of the sign as having been a quotation from an author.

-FRG Park shootout

-On August 4, 1985, a gun shootout occurred at the FRG Sports Complex—formerly known as Muller's Park—directly next to Oakland's former swimming park located along the Ramapo River called Pleasureland.
-At a Jamaican Independence Day celebration attended by nearly 2,000 people bused in from New York City, gunfire broke out between rival Jamaican gangs, resulting in two deaths and about 20 injuries.
-Before the incident, Pleasureland and Muller's Park were popular summer destinations that had since the 1950s and earlier (Muller's was built in 1935) attracted families from across the Tri-state area.
-Pleasureland remained open for a brief period after the shooting incident at FRG, but FRG/Muller's Park never reopened after that day.
-While the shootout did not occur at Pleasureland, due to the park's popularity the events remain to this day known as the "Pleasureland Shootout" and "Pleasureland Massacre" among people outside of Oakland.
-The pools and buildings having since been demolished and filled in, but the properties have begun a major restoration.
-The properties are united and are now called Great Oak Park, which was named after a town wide election where over 2,000 people cast a ballot.
-The park is being developed as a passive recreation park.
-The borough, led by a group of volunteers has been working on bringing the 40-acre park back to life since January 2012.
-The borough purchased the property from building developers in 2009.